 The Mission & History of Kidspace Children's Museum

-To help us achieve this, we live by the following core values:
+To help us achieve this, we work by the following core values:

 - Respect—We respect our guests by asking their opinions and listening.
 We also respect our guests and embrace diversity.